kflansburg/kflansburg.github.io/content/posts/ordered-stateful-streaming/selecting-a-framework.md

 straightforward use-case results in a laundry list of complex requirements.
 At the time, the use of Kafka and Parquet meant that I would likely need to use an Apache project framework.
-The main frameworks I recall looking into were Kafka Streams, Samza, Flink, and Spark.
+The main frameworks I recall looking into were Kafka Streams, Samza, Flink, and Spark (which I eventually selected).

 ### Kafka Streams